 Enter: chicken tenders!
 These pecan chicken tenders blur the lines a bit because you can absolutely use a knife and fork if you like, but you can also just jump in with your hands to dip or dunk them in your favorite sauce.

-Tender chicken + savory, crunchy pecan topping + allll the yummy sauces and dips = happy kids.
+Tender chicken + savory, crunchy pecan crust + allll the yummy sauces and dips = happy kids.
 Happy kids = happy mom!

 Here’s how to make these tasty pecan chicken tenders, as well as our favorite ways to serve them…